maanya26/info-645-final-project/README.md

-# info-645-final-project
-# The Socioeconomics of Science and Faith
+# Final Project: The Socioeconomics of Science and Faith
 **Author:** Maanya Agarwal
 **Course:** INFO 640 Data Analysis